 In 2016, An officer saw an unopened can of beer in Del.
 Rick Impallaria’s truck.
 He then waited for Impallaria to return.
 The officer watched him re-entered his truck, start the engine, and open the beer.
 Then the officer stopped him.

 That officer found Impallaria’s BAC to be 0.07%.
 That’s below the national illegal limit.
 But Maryland law makes driving with a BAC between 0.04% and 0.08% illegal.
-It’s specifically “driving while impaired.”
-(OUI is driving with a BAC of 0.08 or higher.)
+Specifically it’s “driving while impaired.”
+(On the other hand, OUI is driving with a BAC of 0.08 or higher.)
 So he arrested the lawmaker for driving while impaired.

 Impallaria requested a jury trial and the jury found him guilty.
-The judge sentenced the defendant to 60 days in jail and 18 months probation.
+The judge sentenced him to 60 days in jail and 18 months probation.

-He then suspended 58 days of the imprisonment.
-That’s because of legal concerns surrounding the arrest.
+Then he suspended 58 days of the jail time.
+Significantly that’s because of legal concerns surrounding the arrest.

-In short, the officer violated the law.
-That’s because in Maryland driving while impaired is a secondary offense.
-That means that police can only charge drivers with impaired driving if they commit another offense.
+In short, the officer clearly violated the law.
+The reason is that in Maryland driving while impaired is a secondary offense.
+In other words, police can only charge drivers with impaired driving if they commit another offense.
 For example, if an officer stopped them for speeding or for reckless driving.

 But the officer clearly treated it as a primary offence.
 Thus, he violated the lawmaker’s rights.